-Kevin P. Moran is currently a graduate student in the Computer Science Department at the College of William and Mary pursuing a Ph.D degree.
-He graduated with a B.A. in Physics and Computer Science from the College of the Holy Cross in 2013, and an M.S. in Computer Science from the College of William and Mary in 2015.
+Kevin P. Moran is currently a Ph.D candidate in the Computer Science Department at the College of William & Mary.
+He graduated with a B.A. in Physics and Computer Science from the College of the Holy Cross in 2013, and an M.S. in Computer Science from the College of William & Mary in 2015.
 Kevin is a member of the SEMERU research group and advised by Dr. Denys Poshyvanyk.
 His main research interests include software engineering, maintenance, and evolution with a focus on mobile platforms.
 Additionally, he explores applications of data mining and machine learning to software engineering problems.

 Office: McGlothlin Street Hall Rm 101-C, Williamsburg, VA, 23185

 March 2018: Journal Paper entitled "How Do Static and Dynamic Test Case Prioritization Techniques Perform on Modern Software Systems?
 An Extensive Study on GitHub Projects" accepted to TSE'18!

 -December 2017: Technical Paper entitled "Automated Reporting of GUI Design Violations for Mobile Apps" accepted to ICSE'18!

 -June 2017: Paper entitled “Continuous, Evolutionary and Large-Scale: A New Perspective for Automated Mobile App Testing” accepted to ICSME'17!